-Wireless mics and similar devices are designed to tune and operate on certain frequencies known as "spectrum bands."
-Most wireless mics today operate in the various unused portions of the broadcast television bands, including both VHF and UHF channels.
-They can be operated on either on a licensed basis, for qualifying users, or on an unlicensed basis, open to all who use the appropriate equipment, provided that users follow the applicable rules for operation on designated spectrum bands.
+Wireless microphones and similar devices are designed to tune and operate on certain broadcast frequencies known as "spectrum bands" or "frequency bands."
+Most wireless microphones currently operate in various unused portions of the broadcast television bands, including both VHF and UHF channels.
+The wireless mics can be operated on either a licensed basis, for qualifying users, or an unlicensed basis, open to all who use the appropriate equipment.
+In all cases, users must follow the operational rules applicable for each spectrum band.

 Changes to operations on frequencies in the 600 MHz service band